 A ceramic capacitor placed as close as possible to the FET, across the respective VSYS and PGND pins of the FETs is recommended.
-The preferred capacitor for the converters is one Samsung CL05A106MP5NUNC: 10-μF, 0402, 10-V, ±20%, or similar capacitor.
+Previously validated capacitor solutions for the converters include one Samsung CL05A106MP5NUNC: 10- μ F, 0402, 10-V, ±20% ceramic capacitor.
+Similar capacitors may be used.